Free rapid antigen tests to support vulnerable communities

 You can get free tests at Service NSW service centres, or participating neighbourhood and community centres, if you are:

 - a carer of someone with disability or who is immunocompromised

 Get RATs from mobile Service NSW centres and recovery centres

-If you're a Commonwealth Concession Card holder, you can get free RATs at Service NSW service centres, including mobile service centres and recovery centres.
+If you're a Commonwealth Concession Card holder, living with disability, or are immunocompromised, or if you are a carer of someone who is, you can get free RATs at Service NSW service centres, including mobile service centres and recovery centres.

 If you’re a service provider and would like to participate in the free RAT distribution program you can get more information from the DCJ coronavirus website.

 If you are eligible, you can go to your nearest Service NSW centre, or participating neighbourhood or community centres to collect RATs.

 If you are living with disability or immunocompromised, you or your carer need to tell the centre that you have a disability or that you‘re immunocompromised.
 You do not need to provide your name or personal details.